Sportsnight: Sportsnight

 Sportsnight was originally shown on Thursday nights.
 The original presenter was David Coleman and the programme was billed as Sportsnight with Coleman.
 It moved to Wednesdays in 1973.
 The theme tune was composed by Tony Hatch.

-The show broadcast many sports and acted as a midweek version of Grandstand, although almost all of its coverage was in highlights form, often featuring midweek football action, particularly international matches and FA Cup replays.
-The exception to this was boxing, which featured prominently in the programme from its inception, throughout the 1970s and into the early 1980s.
-Typically, the top-of-the-bill fight from Wembley Arena or the Royal Albert Hall would be shown live shortly after the programme came on air at 9:30pm.
-If the fight's duration was short, highlights of the undercard would be shown following the live fight.
-If the top-of-the-bill live fight went the distance, or close to the distance, highlights of the undercard would be shown on Grandstand the following Saturday.
-Other occasional live action included greyhound racing, namely the TV Trophy race each year, and on at least one occasion in the late 1970s or early 80s, live coverage of a darts match involving Jocky Wilson from the BDO World Darts Championship was shown one January when the night's scheduled FA Cup football match highlights were postponed due to bad weather.
+The show broadcast many sports and acted as a midweek version of Grandstand, although it was only aired during the winter months.
+Almost all of its coverage was in highlights form, often focussing on midweek football action.
+The exception to this was boxing, which featured prominently in the programme from its inception until the early 1990s, when the top-of-the-bill fight from Wembley Arena or the Royal Albert Hall would be shown live shortly after the programme came on air.
+If the fight's duration was short, highlights of the undercard would then be shown but if the top-of-the-bill live fight went the distance, or close to the distance, highlights of the undercard would be shown on Grandstand the following Saturday.
+Other occasional live action included greyhound racing, namely the TV Trophy race each year, and on at least one occasion in the late 1970s or early 80s, live coverage of a darts match from the BDO World Darts Championship was shown when the night's scheduled FA Cup football match highlights were postponed due to bad weather.
 Pre-recorded features were also part of the programme.
-In the final few years, the Sportsnight brand was used when the BBC was showing live European football.

-The programme was not broadcast during the summer months, airing from September until the following April.
+The programme usually began after 10pm but in the final few years, the Sportsnight brand was used when the BBC was showing live European football during the peak viewing period.

 The final edition of Sportsnight was broadcast on 14 May 1997, with live coverage of that year's UEFA Cup Winners' Cup Final.